Deforestation-free supply chain

 We are working with suppliers to develop joint solutions for deforestation- and conversion-free soy for the remaining part of our soybean oil supply chain from high risk areas and to embed these solutions in contractual commitments to our .

 We are also actively engaging suppliers to improve the traceability and transparency to farm.
-We recently entered into a partnership agreement with aiming to work with their suppliers to increase traceability in the SC and achieve a fully deforestation free facility for our volumes in Brazil.
+We recently entered into a partnership agreement with aiming to work with their suppliers to increase traceability in the supply chain and achieve a fully deforestation free facility for our volumes in Brazil.

 Unilever recognises partnerships play a key role in transforming the industry.
 We are a founding member of the Round Table on Responsible Soy and a signatory of the , which calls for a halt to deforestation and native vegetation loss in Brazil's Cerrado.

 We also work with partners on the ground, like Aliança da Terra, to promote the production of deforestation-free soy in Southern Cerrado via the Round Table on Responsible Soy (RTRS) certification.
-In 2021, this programme has resulted in over 85,000 hectares of sustainably managed lands, including more than 16,000 hectares of protected native vegetation and the restoration of around 1,075 hectares of degraded land with native vegetation.
+By the end of 2022 this programme had resulted in over 144,000 hectares of sustainably managed lands, including more than 16,000 hectares of protected native vegetation and around 1,100 km of water courses preserved.

 We buy around 1.5% of the global production of cocoa, mainly sourced from Côte d'Ivoire and Ghana.